collinmcneese/chef_example_inspec_packer/README.md

 ## Cookbooks

 The Packer template files in this repository use Chef Infra Client cookbooks for configuration provisioning of the images.
-Cookbooks which are used by this build are referenced in `provisioner` configurations within template files and are stored locally under the `cookbooks` directory in this repository.
+Cookbooks which are used by this build are referenced in `chef-solo` `provisioner` configurations within template files and are stored locally under the `cookbooks` directory in this repository.

 ## Inspec Tests

 The Packer template files in this repository use Chef Inspec profiles for validation images before creation.
-Profiles which are used by this build are referenced in `provisioner` configurations within template files and are stored locally under the `test` directory in this repository.
+Profiles which are used by this build are referenced in `inspec` `provisioner` configurations within template files and are stored locally under the `test` directory in this repository.